AML Checks for Estate Agents & Property Companies

 Property

-Our vision, win customers through trusted identities empowers over 1,000 property firms to grow their business with confidence.
-As a government-certified IDSP, which is certified against the DIATF (Digital Identity & Attributes Framework), you can onboard customers quickly and securely with the latest biometric and OCR technology.
-Perform KYC checks in less than 2 seconds and benefit from our industry-leading, up to 97% pass rate.
+As a government-certified IDSP (identity service provider) that is certified against the DIATF (Digital Identity & Attributes Framework), we can onboard customers quickly and securely with the latest biometric and OCR technology.
+We can also perform KYC checks in less than 2 seconds, allowing you to benefit from an industry-leading pass rate of up to 97%.

 The SmartSearch Difference

-From customer onboarding to ongoing monitoring, SmartSearch streamlines the compliance workflow, allowing businesses to focus on their core activities without compromising on regulatory obligations.
+From customer onboarding to ongoing monitoring, SmartSearch streamlines the compliance workflow, allowing organisations to focus on their core activities without compromising on regulatory obligations.

 Solutions for Estate Agents